 HubSpot Affiliate Program

 HubSpot is an established player in the marketing and sales SaaS marketplace.
 Its inbound marketing approach and insightful content help it to stand out in a crowded market.
 Affiliates can be confident that they’re sending traffic to a reputable, market leader with many big-name clients, fans, and advocates, for example, Shopify and Leadpages use HubSpot.

 The affiliate landing page is excellent.
 HubSpot highlights pertinent details on its affiliate program/signup page.
 The application process consists of a few questions, and they will review and approve or decline your application within days.

 Affiliates can earn hundreds to thousands.
 Publishers can make $250 to $1,000 per sale depending on the product.
-That qualifies HubSpot for my high paying affiliate programs list.
 HubSpot’s affiliate commission structure:

 - Starter/basic plan: $250